Dr. Richard Weinblatt

 Countless times I have dealt with citizens who came to my office with

 complaints regarding the conduct of law enforcers in my agency.
-While
+While many

 READ MORE: